ponylang/library-project-starter/USAGE.md

 ### You can also

 Set up a TravisCI cron job to run daily against the `master` branch of your repository.
-If you do, then the included `.travis.yml` file will test your project against both the latest released version of Pony as well as the latest changes on master.
+If you do, then the included `.travis.yml` file will test your project against both the latest released version of Pony as well as the most recent changes on master.

-Your PRs will be tested against the last Pony release and any cronjob you set up will be tested using the latest commit to the `master` branch in the [ponylang/ponyc repo](https://github.com/ponylang/ponyc).
+Your PRs will be tested against the last Pony release, and any cronjob you set up will be tested using the latest commit to the `master` branch in the [ponylang/ponyc repo](https://github.com/ponylang/ponyc).

 ### What you might also need

 The CI setup only sets up a single matrix Linux build using TravisCI.
-This is done under the assumption that most libraries won't have OS specific code.
-If your project does have OS specific code, you'll possibly need add:
+We are assuming that most libraries won't have OS specific code.
+If your project does have OS specific code, you'll possibly need to add:

 - A TravisCI macOS setup
 - Windows CI using appveyor